Cheap Trick (1997 album)

-Cheap Trick, commonly referred to as Cheap Trick '97, is the second eponymous album, and thirteenth studio album, by the American rock band Cheap Trick, produced by the band and Ian Taylor and released on Red Ant Records and Alliance Entertainment.
-The album is referred to as "Cheap Trick II" when it is referenced on the promotional DVD that was released with the band's Special One album in 2003.
-Ian Taylor had previously engineered the One On One LP in 1982 and produced a handful of other tracks from 1983's Next Position Please LP, as well as the title track for the 1983 Sean S. Cunningham comedy film Spring Break.
+Cheap Trick is the second eponymous and thirteenth studio album by the American rock band Cheap Trick, produced by the band and Ian Taylor, and released on Red Ant Records and Alliance Entertainment.
+Ian Taylor had previously worked with the band, most notably by engineering their One On One LP in 1982.

+The album is commonly referred to as Cheap Trick '97 to avoid confusion with the band's 1977 eponymous debut.
+It is referred to as Cheap Trick II when referenced on the promotional DVD that was released with the band's Special One album in 2003.
+On Spotify, the album is simply titled 1997.